mhrimaz/AwesomeJavaFX/README.md

 - [JFXScad](https://github.com/miho/JFXScad) - JavaFX 3D Printing IDE based on JCSG.
 - [JFXtras](http://jfxtras.org/) - A supporting library for JavaFX, containing helper classes, extended layouts, controls and other interesting widgets.
 - [JideFX](https://github.com/jidesoft/jidefx-oss)- JideFX Common Layer is a collection of various extensions and utilities for to JavaFX platform.
 The JideFX Common Layer is the equivalent to the JIDE Common Layer in the JIDE components for Swing.
 - [JMetro](https://www.pixelduke.com/jmetro) - Modern theme (or look and feel) for JavaFX inspired by Microsoft Metro / Fluent Design System.
+It is used for instance in NASA's app: [Deep Space Trajectory Explorer](https://www.youtube.com/watch?v=MotQ1PC1xT8).
 - [jpro](http://www.jpro.io) - JavaFX for the Browser. jpro is a new technology which brings Java back into the browser - without Java Plugin.
 - [JSilhouette](https://github.com/aalmiray/jsilhouette) - JSilhouette provides additional shapes for Java applications.
 - [Lib-Tile](https://github.com/Naoghuman/lib-tile) - Lib-Tile is a multi Maven project written in JavaFX and NetBeans IDE 8.0.2 and provides the functionalities to use and handle easily Tiles in your JavaFX application.